Pskov Republic: Origins

-After the disintegration of Kievan Rus' in the 12th century, the city of Pskov and its dependent territory became part of the Novgorod Republic, but it continued to enjoy self-government under the supervision of a posadnik, or chief executive, that was appointed by Novgorod.
+Following the establishment of the Novgorod Republic in northern Rus' during the 12th century, the city of Pskov and its dependent territory became part of the Novgorod Republic, but it continued to enjoy self-government under the supervision of a posadnik, or chief executive, that was appointed by Novgorod.
 Pskov had the status of a borough (пригород), but was given the unique right to have boroughs of its own, with Izborsk being the most ancient among them.
 The first period of self-declared independence lasted from 1228 to 1242, ending when the city was temporarily annexed by the Livonian Order.
 After being liberated by Aleksandr Nevsky, the city pledged its fealty to the grand prince and Novgorod.
 Due to Pskov's leading role in the struggle against the Livonian Order, its influence grew significantly.
-The long reign of Daumantas, and especially his victory in the Battle of Rakvere in 1268, ushered in a period of significant autonomy, as well as a state of peace with the Livonian Order.
-The expansion of the Grand Duchy of Lithuania began to penetrate Pskov when Grand Duke Gediminas responded to the Pskovites' request to send a prince in 1323.
+The long service of Daumantas, and especially his victory in the Battle of Rakvere in 1268, ushered in a period of significant autonomy, as well as a state of peace with the Livonian Order.
+The expansion of the Grand Duchy of Lithuania began to extend to Pskov when Grand Duke Gediminas responded to the Pskovites' request to send a prince in 1323.

 Prince Aleksandr of Tver was granted sanctuary by the Pskovites in 1327 after he had fled Tver following an anti-Tatar uprising that was subsequently crushed by a punitive force dispatched by the khan of the Golden Horde.
 Aleksandr was appointed as the prince of Pskov and an agreement was reached in which the Pskovites promised "not to hand him over to the Russian princes".
 At the behest of Ivan I of Moscow, the head of the Russian Orthodox Church excommunicated Aleksandr as well as the people of Pskov.
 Aleksandr then fled to Lithuania and, after a treaty was signed between Pskov and the head of the church, the ban was lifted.
 Aleksandr later returned to Pskov in 1331 and he once again served as their prince until he went to the Horde in 1337 to recover the principality of Tver.